-(Interim Lead Pastor, Garstang, Lancashire)
+(Associate Pastor, Garstang, Lancashire)

 No doubt one of the reasons I felt at home so quickly here is because I was born and raised in another Northwest – the Pacific Northwest in America.
 I grew up in the town of Bellingham, Washington, 1½ hours north of Seattle and just 20 minutes south of the Canadian border.
 Set between the Pacific Ocean and the Cascade Mountains, Bellingham looks very much like many areas of the Lake District.
 And we get nearly as much rain!